Google Software Engineer Onsite Interview: What Each Round Tests

 The moment you go quiet, your interviewer stops writing.
 No notes means nothing in the feedback packet.
 Nothing in the feedback packet is a no-hire.

 Talk through your brute-force first, even if it's obviously wrong.
 Say the complexity.
 Say why it's bad and what you'd improve.
 This narrated process is the evidence the interviewer needs to write a strong feedback packet.
 Narrating uncertain reasoning out loud beats narrating nothing.
 The interviewer does not need perfection.
 They need something to put in a document.
+If you blank, see what to do when you're stuck in a coding interview before you go silent for thirty seconds.

 When you finish coding, run your own example.
 Find your own bug before the interviewer has to.
 That one move signals self-sufficiency in a way that no amount of clever code can.
+For what your interviewer is actually writing about you, see what your interviewer is writing while you think and technical interview communication.

 System Design: L4 Gets a Pass, L5 Has to Drive